Improve Renting for Everyone

-Founded in 2012, our mission is to improve the businesses and lives of landlords, property managers and responsible tenants.
-Frustrated by their own experiences, LCB’s founders knew the dynamic between Landlords and Tenants needed to improve.
-Today, LCB is focused on increasing revenue for landlords, rewarding responsible tenants and reducing risk for both.
+Founded in 2012, Landlord Credit Bureau’s mission is to improve the businesses and lives of landlords, property managers and responsible tenants.
+Frustrated by their own experiences, the founders knew the dynamic between landlords and tenants needed to improve.
+Today, Landlord Credit Bureau is focused on increasing revenue for landlords, rewarding responsible tenants and reducing risk for both.

-Our signature Tenant Database paired with persuasive features like monthly Credit Reporting help responsible tenants stand out and benefit.
-Less desirable behavior such as late payments, debts owed, or property damages can now be reported to ensure maximum accountability.
+The signature Tenant Database paired with persuasive features like monthly credit reporting help responsible tenants stand out and improve their credit.
+Less desirable behavior such as late payments, debts owed, or property damages can now be reported to ensure accountability.

-Established by a law enforcement veteran who specialized in fraud prevention and a former corporate lawyer turned technology entrepreneur, LCB complies with, and in several instances has worked to exceed, the protection requirements for tenants under governing legislation.
+Established by a retired RCMP officer who specialized in fraud prevention and a former corporate lawyer turned technology entrepreneur, Landlord Credit Bureau complies with, and in several instances has worked to exceed, the protection requirements for tenants under governing legislation.
 LCB operates a Reporting Agency in Canada and the US, helping both landlords and tenants prosper.

 We verify everyone's identity to

 Complies with or exceeds the requirements under governing legislation.